-This homemade Green Bean Casserole will put the canned version to shame.
+My Green Bean Casserole from scratch will put the canned version to shame.
 Creamy, delicious, and with the perfect green bean texture your family will love.

 If I’m being totally honest, green bean casserole has never been at the top of my list for Thanksgiving.
 Give me all the moist perfect turkey.
 Pass me extra helpings of stuffing.
 But the from the can green bean casserole?
 I’m going to pass.

 This homemade green bean casserole will put the recipe that uses canned green beans and condensed cream of mushroom soup to shame.
 No judgement if that is how you want to make it.
 It’s fast!